TheTechNetwork/timeseal/README.md

 **Scenario:** "I want to send a birthday message that unlocks exactly at midnight on their birthday."

 **How it works:**
-1. Write personal message or upload video
+1. Write personal message or upload file
 2. Set unlock time to birthday midnight
 3. Send vault link in advance
 4. Recipient sees countdown until birthday